sfigg/commercialization-public/docset/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

     ![Copy WIM](Images/copy-wim.png)

-1. Run **Windows System Image Manager** to start creating an answer file from scratch.
+2. Run **Windows System Image Manager** to start creating an answer file from scratch.
 This tool allows you to create or manage your answer files in an easy and organized manner.

     ![Run SIM](Images/run-sim.png)

-1. Navigate to **File** &gt; **Select Windows Image**.
+3. Navigate to **File** &gt; **Select Windows Image**.
 Browse to your local desktop and select **Install.wim**.
 Catalog file will be created (.clg file) for that specified wim.

     Troubleshoot: Catalog creation may fail due to several reasons.
 Please make sure install.wim has read/write permissions.
 If you continue getting error, make sure correct architecture (x86 or x64) Windows 10 is installed on technician computer.
 If you are creating catalog for x64 Windows 10 image, you are required to use x64 Windows 10 installed on x64 Windows 10 computer.
 Install.wim image and Windows 10 ADK versions must be the same.

-1. Open a sample answer file or create a new one.
+4. Open a sample answer file or create a new one.

     -   This is the sample answer file included in the USB-B:

-        USB-B\ConfigSet\AutoUnattend.xml
+        USB-B\AnswerFiles\Unattend.xml

-1. Click **OK** to associate the answer file with the Windows Image.
+5. Click **OK** to associate the answer file with the Windows Image.

-3. To add a driver to Windows PE, click **Insert** select **Driver Path** and select pass **1 windowsPE** and then browse to the driver.
+6. To add a driver to Windows PE, click **Insert** select **Driver Path** and select pass **1 windowsPE** and then browse to the driver.
 Note: This step is optional and only required if a third-party driver is needed for use in the Windows Preinstallation Enviornment.

-2. To add a package, click **Insert**, select **Package**, and then browse to the package you want to add.
+7. To add a package, click **Insert**, select **Package**, and then browse to the package you want to add.
 This step is optional.

 ### Customize the answer file